 I’m only listing products that stand out by strongly fulfilling one or more of these criteria.

-Take a peak at the best planted tank substrates for a freshwater aquarium:
+Take a peak at the best substrates for a thriving planted tank:

 1. ADA Amazonia Aqua Soils Ver 2 – Premium Growth